slhck/ffmpeg-normalize/README.md

 ### The conversion does not work and I get a cryptic ffmpeg error!

+Make sure you use a recent version of ffmpeg.
+The [static builds](https://ffmpeg.org/download.html) are usually the best option.

-One possible reason is that the input file contains some streams that cannot be mapped to the output file.
+Another possible reason is that the input file contains some streams that cannot be mapped to the output file.
 Examples:

 - You are trying to normalize a movie file, writing to a `.wav` or `.mp3` file.
 WAV/MP3 files only support audio, not video.
 Disable video and subtitles with `-vn` and `-sn`, or choose a container that supports video (e.g. `.mkv`).